pakponj/KUPewPewGdx/README.md

 State
 ---
 **Location:** ScreenManager class.
-**Context:** State is break down into different State, GameStart , GameRunning , GameOver so we use ScreenManager to control the flow of the State.
+**Context:** State is break down into different State, GameStart, GameRunning, GameOver so we use ScreenManager to control the flow of the State.

 Observer
 ---
-**Location:** Game class as Observer , Score class as Observable.
+**Location:** Game class as Observer, Score class as Observable.
 **Context:** We want the Score class to update whenever the bullet is hit the enemy so we use this class in order to.

 FlyWeight